 This post contains affiliate links.
 If you buy through them, we may earn a small commission at no extra cost to you.
 We only recommend things we’d actually put in our own homes.

-So this list is for that woman.
-The one who has earned, with absolute certainty, the right to a beautiful living room that reflects HER taste, HER comfort, HER way of being in the world.
-These are the 15 things every woman over 60 deserves.
-Not “needs to update because her old stuff is bad” (we’re not doing that).
-Not “needs to keep up with trends” (please, no).
-Just, the 15 pieces that make a living room feel like the real grown-up sanctuary you’ve been quietly imagining for yourself for years.
-Some are big purchases.
-Some are small.
-All of them are worth it.
-Promise.
+This list is especially for that woman.
+The one who has, without a doubt, earned the right to a tasteful living room that reflects HER style, HER comfort, and HER way of being in the world.
+Here are the 15 things that every woman over 60 deserves.
+Not “needs to update because her old stuff is bad” (not doing that), and not “needs to keep up with trends” (please, no).
+Just the 15 pieces that turned a living room into the true adult sanctuary you’ve been quietly wishing for.
+Some are a bit of a splurge, while others are super affordable.
+It’s all worth it.
+We promise.

 1. A Real, Properly-Sized Area Rug

-I will say this about most rugs in most living rooms in America: they are the wrong size.
-They are too small.
-They look like a postage stamp under a coffee table.
-They are doing your room (and your hardwood floors, and your nice furniture, and your taste in general) a complete disservice.
+Most living room rugs are the wrong size, but especially the ones in American living rooms.
+They look postage sized next to the coffee table.
+They are doing your room (and your nice furniture, hardwood floors, and general taste) a complete disservice.
 After 60, you have lived through enough wrong-sized rugs.
 You deserve a rug that fits the room.

 The RELEANY 8×10 Vintage Floral Washable Rug is genuinely lovely for this.
 It has a soft, slightly distressed medallion pattern that reads as elegant and timeless, not trendy and weird.
 The colors are neutral enough to work with anything, the pile is low (which means no tripping, please, we are over 60 and we are not interested in tripping), and the whole thing is machine washable.
 (Yes, the WHOLE thing.
 You can roll it up, throw it in your washing machine, and put it back.
 Living in the future.)